 Newly-appointed coordinators attend a joint-training institute named "Regional Leaders Training Institute," (RLTI).
 RLTI is planned by a Moderator and two lead facilitators in consultation with the general secretary.
-The RLTI Moderator is selected jointly by the Incoming Trustee Chair-elect and the President-nominee.
-The incoming Trustee Chairelect and the President-nominee each select one of the two RLTI lead facilitators.
+The RLTI Moderator is selected jointly by the chair-elect of the Trustees for the year of the E/MGTI and the President-nominee.
+The incoming trustee chair-elect and the President-nominee each select one of the two RLTI lead facilitators.
 Candidate selections for the RLTI Moderator and lead facilitator names are shared with the RI Board and TRF Trustees for review before appointments are finalized and announced.

-Second and third year coordinators are provided continued training, learning, and skillbuilding opportunities through a structured plan provided by the general secretary.
+Second and third year coordinators are provided continued training, learning, and skill-building opportunities through a structured plan provided by the general secretary.